 We know this is a difficult time for you and your families, so please be safe and know that you can count on CalPERS to be there when you need us.

 - We've closed the CalPERS Regional Offices to in-person appointments.
-This action will be in effect at least through the end of April.
+This action will be in effect until further notice.
 We are implementing this step out of an abundance of caution to protect the health of our members and our Regional Office employees.

 We will be contacting members who already have appointments scheduled to conduct them over the phone.
 We'll call you within 15 minutes of your scheduled time so that we can still answer your questions.
 If you want to schedule a telephone appointment in the future, call us during business hours at 888 CalPERS (or 888-225-7377).

-- We've postponed in-person training and educational classes for employers and members through April.
+- We've postponed in-person training and educational classes for employers and members until further notice.
 We may move meetings where possible to online, conference calls, and video conferencing.

 CalPERS Health Plans